AppDaemon/appdaemon/DASHBOARD.md

 - `title2` - a second line of title text
 - `on_attributes` - a list of supported HA attributes to set as initial values for the light.

+Note that `rgb_color` and `xy_color` are not specified with list syntac as in Home Assistant scenes.
+See below for examples.

 e.g.

 ```yaml